-Once you've got your GCSEs out of the way, you'll be looking ahead at what comes next.
-For many people, that's A-levels - but the International Baccalaureate is an alternative that can help you keep a balance to your academic studies.
-Here, we take a look at the differences between the two qualifications.
+Once your GCSEs are out of the way, you'll be looking ahead at what comes next.
+For many people that's A-levels - but the International Baccalaureate is an alternative that can help you keep a more balance approach to your academic studies.

 The International Baccalaureate (IB) Diploma is hugely different from A-levels, and takes a while to get your head around!
 Firstly, you have a lot less freedom over subjects you take.
 As part of the Diploma, you must take six subjects which must be picked from certain groups.